kunder-lab/cordova-plugin-advanced-http/README-SSL-PINNING.md

 4. Now check your app and you should see how when you make a request through sendRequest, it will fail with code -2, indicating an insecure network:

 ![App cancelled request](https://i.imgur.com/KqS72dD.png)

-Note: PC & Device must be connected to the same network.